 Pharmacist salaries in Canada can vary significantly depending on location and years of experience.
 However, examining national salary averages provides a baseline for earnings potential across the country.

-Pharmacist Salaries Variations on Level of Experience
+Pharmacist Salaries Based on Experience Level

 Entry-level pharmacists, who have 0-2 years of experience and are just beginning their careers, typically earn around $86,100 per year on average.
 Their hourly wages generally range from $37 to $45, reflecting their recent transition from school to professional practice.